 - standalone .zip - a compiled package of the exam, ready to run anywhere without connecting to a VLE.

 - source - a plain-text representation of the exam, to be used with the Numbas command-line tools or as a backup.

 Select the questions you want to include in your exam on this tab.

 Questions are organised into groups.
 For each group, you can decide how many of the available questions to show to the student, and the order they should appear.
 You can use every question selected, or pick a random subset each time the exam is started.

-- If this is ticked, an input box will appear in each group where you can enter a name.
-The group names will be shown to the student in the navigation menu and in the score breakdown at the end of the exam.
+- If this is ticked, the names you give to each group of questions will be shown to the student in the navigation menu when they run the exam, and in the score breakdown at the end of the exam.

 - Questions to use

 The strategy for picking questions to show to the student.

 - All questions, in this order - all of the questions in the list below are shown to the student, in the order you’ve chosen.

 - All questions, in random order - all of the questions in the list below are shown to the student, in a different order for each attempt.